Budgerigar

+The budgerigar is closely related to lories and the fig parrots.

 The origin of the budgerigar's name is unclear.
 First recorded in 1805, budgerigars are popular pets around the world due to their small size, low cost, and ability to mimic human speech.
 They are likely the third most popular pet in the world, after the domesticated dog and cat.
 Budgies are nomadic flock parakeets that have been bred in captivity since the 19th century.
-In both captivity and the wild, budgerigars breed opportunistically and in pairs.
+In both the wild and in captivity, budgerigars breed opportunistically and in pairs.

 They are found wild throughout the drier parts of Australia, where they have survived harsh inland conditions for over five million years.
 Their success can be attributed to a nomadic lifestyle and their ability to breed while on the move.
-The budgerigar is closely related to lories and the fig parrots.

 Etymology

 Several possible origins for the name budgerigar have been proposed.
 One origin could be that budgerigar may be a mispronunciation or alteration of the Gamilaraay word gidjirrigaa ([ɡ̊iɟiriɡaː]) or gijirragaa from the Yuwaalaraay.

 Another possible origin is that budgerigar might be a modified form of budgery or boojery (Australian English slang for "good") and gar ("cockatoo").

 While many references mention "good" as part of the meaning, and a few specify "good bird", it is quite possible that reports by those local to the region are more accurate in specifying the direct translation as "good food".

 Alternative spellings include budgerygah and betcherrygah, the latter used by Indigenous people of the Liverpool Plains in New South Wales.

 Alternative names for the budgerigar include the shell parrot or shell parakeet, the warbling grass parakeet, the canary parrot, the zebra parrot, the flight bird, and the scallop parrot.
-Although more often used as a common name for small parrots in the genus Agapornis, the name "lovebird" has been used for budgerigars, because of their habit of close perching and mutual preening, and their long term pair-bonds.
+Although more often used as a common name for small parrots in the genus Agapornis, the name "lovebird" has been used for budgerigars, because of their habit of close perching, mutual preening, and their long term pair-bonds.

+The genus name Melopsittacus is coined from Ancient Greek, meaning "melodious parrot".
+The species name undulatus is Latin for "undulated" or "wave-patterned".

 Taxonomy

 The budgerigar was first described by George Shaw in 1805, and given its current binomial name by John Gould in 1840.
-The genus name Melopsittacus, from Ancient Greek, means "melodious parrot".
-The species name undulatus is Latin for "undulated" or "wave-patterned".

 The budgerigar was once proposed to be a link between the genera Neophema and Pezoporus, based on the barred plumage.
 However, recent phylogenetic studies using DNA sequences place the budgerigar very close to the lories (tribe Loriini) and the fig parrots (tribe Cyclopsittini).